Get Help from Experienced Child Custody Modification Lawyers

 Get Strong Legal Representation for Your Child’s Future

 When your relationship with your child may be negatively affected if a modification isn’t approved or if your child’s well-being is potentially at stake, it makes sense to get the best legal representation you can help influence the decision in your favor.
-MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC is an award-winning Bergen County legal firm whose attorneys have years of experience practicing in family law, including successfully helping clients with child custody modifications.
+Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC is an award-winning Bergen County legal firm whose attorneys have years of experience practicing in family law, including successfully helping clients with child custody modifications.

 What Are Reasons to Modify Child Custody?